Models of Software Development Life Cycle

 • Maintenance

-A software development life cycle model is processes that are being selected before software development.
+A software development life cycle model is a process that is selected before software development.
 There are different models of software development life cycle, which are as follows:

 Models of software development life cycle